Haryana Roadways honours driver, conductor who rescued cricketer Rishabh Pant | Business

 - India

-Haryana Roadways on Friday honoured its driver Sushil Kumar and conductor Paramjeet who helped cricketer Rishabh Pant get out of his luxury car after it crashed into a road divider and caught fire on the Delhi-Dehradun highway.
+Haryana Roadways has honoured driver Sushil Kumar and conductor Paramjeet who helped cricketer Rishabh Pant get out of his luxury car after it crashed into a road divider and caught fire on the Delhi-Dehradun highway.

 The state government is also likely to honour the two, according to sources.

-''We gave them an appreciation letter and a shield in our office when they returned to Panipat,'' Haryana Roadways Panipat depot general manager Kuldeep Jangra told PTI over phone.
+''We gave them an appreciation letter and a shield when they returned to Panipat,'' Haryana Roadways Panipat depot general manager Kuldeep Jangra told PTI over phone.

-He said Kumar saw the car slamming into the road divider after which he along with his conductor stopped and ran over to help.
+He said Kumar saw a car slamming into the road divider after which he, along with his conductor, stopped the bus and ran over to help.

-Jangra also said both the driver and conductor presented an example of humanity.
+Jangra said both the driver and the conductor presented an example of humanity.

-The driver and the conductor told us that minutes after they pulled Pant out of the car, it turned into a ball of fire, he added.
+The driver and the conductor told us that minutes after they pulled Pant out of the car, it engulfed in flames, he added.

-Sources said the state government was also likely to honour Sushil and Paramjeet in the coming days.
+Sources said the state government is also likely to honour Sushil Kumar and Paramjeet in the coming days.

-Haryana Transport Minister Mool Chand Sharma said both Kumar and Paramjeet presented an example of humanity and provided immediate help to Pant.
+Haryana Transport Minister Mool Chand Sharma said the two presented an example of humanity and provided immediate help to Pant.

 Pant, India's star cricketer, had a miraculous escape when his luxury car crashed into the road divider and caught fire after he dozed off at the wheel on the Delhi-Dehradun highway in the early hours of Friday.